 Installing a boiler in the garage usually works well, in most cases, since the system won’t get in the way of your living space.

 That said, you might be losing a lot of energy if the boiler is installed in your garage because the location is usually far away from most of the products that will need it.
 And the energy loss is even greater if you have a detached garage.

 Besides, connecting pipes from a detached garage to the main building can be a lot of work with additional expenses.

-Another factor to consider if putting your boiler in the garage is the possibility of the pipes freezing, especially during the colder months.
+Another factor to consider if putting your boiler outside or in the garage is the possibility of the pipes freezing, especially during the colder months.
 Garages are usually unheated, so have pipe insulation and frost protection if you want to install a boiler in this location.

 #7.
 Loft or Attic